 What is biophilia and how can this concept be incorporated into urban design and city planning?
-Three international urban experts share their thoughts on the principles of biophilic design and why forging a connection to nature is expected to become a significant concern for cities seeking to create a more liveable, healthier and inspiring environment.
+Three international urban experts share their thoughts on the principles of biophilic design and why forging a connection to nature is expected to become a significant concern for cities to create a more liveable and healthier environment.

 Kellert added that the school was located “ironically, on a beautiful 7-acre wetlands site”.
 Working together with the architects, he tapped on this existing feature to design a facility that offers students and staff a sense of security as well as exposure to nature.
 “We tried to affirm the meaning and significance of life by creating a biophilic environment in the new school and engender a sense of not only great learning but of celebrating life,” stated Kellert.